DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 would have a lot more understanding of the hitherto secret way in which Google operates.

-In comparison, the US FTC did not force Google to make any changes to its search results page, since it did not find that Google had acted anticompetitively or abused its dominant position.
+In comparison, the U.S. FTC did not force Google to make any changes to its search results page, since it did not find that Google had acted anticompetitively or abused its dominant position.
 Instead, the FTC found Google’s design changes had improved its search function for consumers.
-This follows a line of US case law including Kodak [^31] and IBM , [^32] which suggest that new and innovative products from the dominant entity that disadvantage competitors do not necessarily constitute abuses of the
+This follows a line of U.S. case law including Kodak [^31] and IBM , [^32] which suggest that new and innovative products from the dominant entity that disadvantage competitors do not necessarily constitute abuses of the